-Here's how credit cards and your payment history impact your FICO credit score.
+Here's how credit cards and your payment history impact your FICO® Score.

 When is a late payment reported to a credit bureau?

-Can one late payment hurt me if I have a good FICO credit score?
+Can one late payment hurt me if I have a good FICO® Score?

-The stakes are higher when you have a good FICO credit score, since each negative entry on your credit report will take off more points than it does for people with lower credit scores.
+The stakes are higher when you have a good FICO® Score, since each negative entry on your credit report will take off more points than it does for people with lower credit scores.

-Having strong debt to credit ratio can help your FICO Credit Score
+Having strong debt to credit ratio can help your FICO® Score

 The strength of your debt to credit ratio determines roughly 30 percent of your credit score.
 This means that your score could be harmed each month that you make a minimum or partial payment on a credit card bill, rather than paying off the full amount.

-When it comes to your FICO credit score, the best practice is to pay off every credit bill in its entirety, so your debt to credit ratio at the end of each month is a perfect zero percent.
-Of course, this may not always be possible.
-If you already have credit card debt, learn how to improve your credit score using these effective debt repayment strategies.
+When it comes to your FICO® Score, the best practice is to pay off every credit bill in its entirety, so your debt to credit ratio at the end of each month is a perfect zero percent.